-MathAlive! is one element of Raytheon's many-tiered MathMovesU program, which utilizes a host of engaging learning programs-including MathMovesU's interactive website, scholarships, sponsorships and events-to help students from middle school through college remain interested in math and science and, by extension, ensure the continued strength of the American work force.
-Some of the innovative initiatives supported by MathMovesU include...
+MathAlive! is one element of Raytheon's many-tiered MathMovesU program, which utilizes a host of engaging learning programs to help students from middle school through college remain interested in math and science and, by extension, ensure the continued strength of the American workforce.